dotnet/docs-aspire/docs/compatibility/9.0/index.md

 title: Breaking changes in .NET Aspire 9
 titleSuffix: ""
-description: Navigate to the breaking changes in .NET Aspire 9. ms.date: 10/24/2024
+description: Navigate to the breaking changes in .NET Aspire 9. ms.date: 11/04/2024
 ---

 # Breaking changes in .NET Aspire 9

 If you're migrating an app to .NET 9, the breaking changes listed here might affect you.
-Changes are grouped by technology area, such as Hosting integration, Client integration, or Dashboard.

 [!INCLUDE [binary-source-behavioral](../includes/binary-source-behavioral.md)]